Cyb3rGhoul/JARVIS-for-desktop/README.md

     c.
 Integration with IoT Devices: Extending Jarvis's capabilities to control and interact with Internet of Things (IoT) devices, enabling users to control their smart home devices through voice commands.

     d.
 Security and Privacy Enhancements: Implementing robust security measures and privacy features to protect user data and ensure safe interactions with Jarvis.

+## Contributing
+To contribute, just for it and send me a message on my socials to add you as a contributer.

 The Jarvis AI Desktop Assistance Project, implemented using Python, aims to provide users with a comprehensive and interactive AI assistant.
 Through voice-controlled commands, program launching, website access, conversational interaction, and the integration of ChatGPT, Jarvis empowers users with a personalized, efficient, and intelligent desktop assistance experience.